Subscribe for Real-World Readiness

 We can all appreciate how handy backup power is during a national grid outage.

-A generator is a great and inexpensive investment to make for when blackouts strike if your finances allow.
+A generator is a great and inexpensive investment to make for when blackouts strike, if your finances allow.
 With this, you can always hire an electrician to hardwire it for you during the initial installation, or you can learn how to do it yourself.

 Though somewhat more expensive, solar panels make great alternatives for generators, especially if you live in hotter regions.

-If you choose to go with grid-tie solar systems, keenly do your due diligence to ensure your solar panel can run even when the grid is down.
+If you choose to go with grid-tie solar systems, do your due diligence to ensure your solar panel can run even when the grid is down.

 9. Garbage